Impact of the pre-equilibrium phase for the determination of nuclear geometry in high-energy isobar collisions: Introduction

-Among deformed nuclei, the isobars \Ru+\Ru and \Zr+\Zr collisions at $\sqrt s_{NN}=200$ GeV studied by the STAR Collaboration \cite{STAR:2021mii,Xu:2022ikx} are of particular interest due to the similarities between the nuclei and the precision of the measurements.
+Among deformed nuclei, the isobars \Ru+\Ru and \Zr+\Zr collisions at $\sqrt{ s_{NN}}=200$ GeV studied by the STAR Collaboration \cite{STAR:2021mii,Xu:2022ikx} are of particular interest due to the similarities between the nuclei and the precision of the measurements.
 In these collisions, \Ru exhibits higher particle production (by up to 10 percent), larger elliptic flow (by up to 3 percent), and smaller triangular flow (by 7 percent for central collisions) compared to \Zr.
 These effects are relatively small, but still significant enough to be detected with high statistical precision and systematic uncertainties cancellation in ratios.

-On the theory side, a large number of collision simulations are needed to achieve such high precision, and they must be repeated when poorly understood nuclear geometry parameters are changed.
-Hydrodynamic-based simulations are computationally expensive, so one approach is to use the known mapping between initial conditions and anisotropic flow \cite{sph1,sph2,Niemi12,Niemi15,Fu15}.
+On the theory side, a large number of collision simulations is needed to achieve such high precision, and the process must be repeated when poorly understood nuclear geometry parameters are changed.
+Hydrodynamic-based simulations are computationally expensive, so one approach is to use the known mapping between initial conditions and anisotropic flow \cite{Gardim:2011xv,Gardim:2014tya,Niemi:2012aj,Niemi15,Fu15}.
 Numerous studies have employed the aforementioned methodology, such as \cite{Jia:2021tzt, Jia:2021qyu, Jia:2021wbq, Zhang:2021kxj}.
 Nevertheless, a limited number of works have utilized hydrodynamic simulations \cite{Xu:2021uar, Nijs:2021kvn, Zhao:2022uhl}.